SantoriniDave.com

 • 9.
 Map Reality: Ferries vs. Buses

-• Why: On a map, the coastal road (SS163) looks like a simple drive.
-In reality, it’s narrow, winding, and often gridlocked.
+On a map, the coastal road (SS163) looks like a short drive.
+In reality, it is narrow, winding, and often gridlocked.
+Always choose the ferry over the bus for travel between Positano, Amalfi, and Salerno to save time and avoid motion sickness.

 • 10.
 The Parking Problem